Welcome! Want to follow along with me during my live streams? Great!

 As a best practice, use locally installed virtual machines (VMs).
 I say "best practice" because it is preferable to test new software in a separate, safe environment and not on your main system.
 Good virtualization options include:

-I recommend installing a Linux operating system to your VM.
+I recommend installing Linux to your VM.
 Good options include Ubuntu, Debian, and Fedora (though there are plenty more great Linux distros).
 For demos, I usually work with Debian because it is lightweight but functional.
+In my humble opinion, it is the ultimate testing environment!

 *Note that if you use VirtualBox, it can automate the installation of Debian for you, but it will install as a client by default.
 If you want a proper server, you will have to disable automated installations in VirtualBox.